skilesare/art_and_democratic_hypercatallaxy/content/hyper_capitalism/citizen_accounts.md

 A corporation may choose to issue citizen accounts to anyone alive.
 We think that geograpic restrictions still make sense, but they are not a requriment.

 In the most grand scheme, the citizens of the world may attempt to create a global corporation where any living person can be a citizen.

+Citzen accounts have the power of veto over state accounts that they contribute taxes toward.